nohuto/win-config/system/desc.md

 ## How the option calculates it

 If peak commit is below physical memory, no paging file would have been necessary (the option won't set it to 0, if you do there's literally nowhere to place additional committed pages, so allocations fail and you can even hit a bugcheck).
 If it exceeds RAM, the difference is the minimum disk backed capacity needed so the commit limit (RAM + paging files) stays above demand.
 Reads `\Process(_Total)\Page File Bytes Peak`, computes the Smss RAM baseline (`1 GB + 1/8 GB per extra GB of RAM`, capped at 32 GB), and checks whether `peak – RAM` is positive.
 If the workload never exceeded RAM, it keeps the Smss baseline.
-Otherwise, it uses the excess value.
+Otherwise, it uses the excess value (and currently a safety buffer of 10%, clamped to 1GB if RAM is >= 10 GB).

 ## Clearing Page File on Shutdown